Hudson Bay: Military development

-The Hudson's Bay Company built forts as fur trade strongholds against the French or other possible invaders.
-One example is York Factory with angled walls to help defend the fort.
+The Hudson's Bay Company built forts as fur trade strongholds, primarily against the French.
+One example is York Factory, with angled walls to bolster defence.
 In the 1950s, during the Cold War, a few sites along the coast became part of the Mid-Canada Line, watching for a potential Soviet bomber attack over the North Pole.
-The only Arctic deep-water port in Canada is the Port of Churchill, located at Churchill, Manitoba.
+The only Arctic deep-water port in Canada is the Port of Churchill, Manitoba.